IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 * Generating requirements for proposed 'replacement signals' from this analysis (these could be different for each category/group of use cases).
 * Research to evaluate existing technologies or propose new mechanisms for such signals.

+With the goal of replacing IP addresses as a fundemental signal, the following sections enumerate existing use cases and describe applicable substitution signals.
+This description may not be exhaustive due to the breadth of IP address usage.

 # Terminology

 (Work in progress)